 John Field is a professional stand-up comedian from New York.
 He is currently living in The Bronx.

-Lead image: “Louis” (via Flickr user Warren Fournier)
+Lead image: “Tears” (via Flickr user Robert de Bock)